binbalenci/zara-shift-tracker/README.md

 The app includes comprehensive error monitoring powered by Sentry:

-- **Production Error Tracking**: All critical errors are automatically captured and reported
+- **Production Error Tracking**: All critical errors are automatically captured and reported to the `zara-shift-tracker` project
 - **Database Operation Monitoring**: Track failures in shift creation, profile management, and data fetching
 - **Performance Monitoring**: Monitor slow operations and user experience issues
 - **Context-Rich Debugging**: Every error includes detailed context about user actions and app state
 - **Proactive Issue Detection**: Get notified about issues before users report them
+- **Session Replay**: Capture user sessions to better understand issues and user behavior

 This means better reliability, faster bug fixes, and a smoother experience for everyone! 🚀